Skip to main content

 The high-sensitivity Doppler config (database passwords, RunsOn license, Qdrant keys) never sits in GitHub Actions secrets.
 The job fetches at runtime via the read-only service token distributed by Tier 1.

-Local AI session — launcher subshell
+Local AI session — mint on demand, store nothing

 Where each flow is documented